Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Replacement is authorized in specific situations:

 1. Repair-to-value threshold exceeded.
-When repair costs approach or surpass a set percentage of the system's replacement value, the provider opts for replacement instead.
+When repair costs approach or surpass a set percentage of the system's replacement value (the widely used 50% rule), the provider opts for replacement instead.

 2. Major mechanical failures.
 Burned-out compressors or cracked heat exchangers frequently make repairs uneconomical.